bgebhardt/osx_bin/setup/BACKUP-README.md

 ## FastScripts

-Run AppleScript I wrote to export all keybindings which will be manually re-added to scripts on the new computer
+Run AppleScript "export fastscripts shortcuts" I wrote to export all keybindings which will be manually re-added to scripts on the new computer.
+It will put them all on the clipboard in csv format

+TODO: no longer seems to export all shortcuts

 ## Rectangle window management